 Richard Florida, economist, social scientist & author

-People Technology and Place are the 3 critical elements of todays’ workplaces.
+People, Technology and Place are the three critical elements of today's workplaces.
 The complexity of business requires new skills in today’s workplace.
 Employees need to develop collaboration, communication, creativity and critical thinking skills.
 These are the skills for the new workplace where faster is the norm for staying competitive.

 Today’s employees need a range of workspaces for their work where they can think or collaborate or rejuvenate.

 Creative work and solving complex problems can exhaust an employee.
 Employers need to make certain employees take care of themselves by providing spaces where it is ok to rest.
 By investing in employee wellbeing, employers ensure they have an engaged staff that creates new ideas and products.

 So how does wellbeing come into play with creativity?
 Keeping employees alert and focused during the day must be a priority for employers.
 Not only the physical needs (ergonomics) of employees, but the emotional and cognitive needs are just as important.

 Steelcase has conducted research on worker wellbeing and found 6 Dimensions of Wellbeing in the Workplace.
 These six factors can change how you look at the workplace and how it affects the employees…

 Meaning | A Sense of Purpose